 Weather in Malaysian Borneo

 Malaysian Borneo, or East Malaysia, is the third-largest island in the world and east of Peninsular Malaysia.
 The weather is most suitable during the summer months (June, July, and August) for taking advantage of the many outdoor adventures on offer.
-Regardless, persistent rainfall throughout the year keeps the rainforests nice and green for the endangered orangutans there.
+Regardless, persistent rainfall throughout the year keeps the rainforests lush and green for the endangered orangutans there.

 The wettest months for Kuching in Sarawak are December, January, and February.
 Rainfall can be incredibly hard, disrupting plans and turning the national park trails into muddy streams.